luizfelipefb/pto22/README.md

 Use some `console.log()` in the code to see what's happening is the easiest way to debug the code

+## Debug

+To debug the code, run `npm run debug`, this command will create a server at `https://localhost:8080` that can be called in browser to the same effect as it was on the cloud.

 ## Deploy

 To deploy the function on GCP run the following command: